citp/privacy-policy-historical/s/sa/sai/saintsfc.co.uk.md

 |

-The right to require us to restrict processing of your personal information—in certain circumstances, eg if you contest the accuracy of the data
+The right to require us to restrict processing of your personal information—in certain circumstances, e.g. if you contest the accuracy of the data

 **Data portability**